Five Days in theMt. Diablo Region

-The Mt.
-Diablo Region is a blend of clean, open space and charming downtowns, nestled in the valleys of Mount Diablo, the highest peak in the Bay Area.
 Here you’ll enjoy plenty of outdoor activities, culinary thrills, upscale shopping, live music, local beer and California’s oldest award-winning wine country.
-Visit us for a romantic getaway, girls weekend, mountain adventure or family trip, as you soak in the California sunshine.
+Visit us for a romantic getaway, girls' weekend, mountain adventure or family trip as you soak in the California sunshine.

 How to Travel Safely

-As we begin to reopen and welcome back all visitors, join us and show your resolve to travel safely and responsibly in the Mt.
+Now that we've reopened and are welcoming back all visitors, join us and show your resolve to travel safely and responsibly in the Mt.
 Diablo Region.
 Let’s stand together to prevent the spread of disease throughout the entire Mt.
 Diablo Region including the Contra Costa County cities of Concord, Danville, Pleasant Hill and Walnut Creek and Alameda County cities of Dublin, Pleasanton and Livermore.
+Please follow all current local health orders: Alameda County and Contra Costa County.
 Thank you!

 A Day in Concord